ashmere/RenovateAgent/LOCAL_TESTING.md

 # This script will:
 # - Detect GitHub CLI authentication or guide you through manual setup
 # - Validate your GitHub access
-# - Create a complete .env file with proper formatting
+# - Create a complete .env file with POLLING ENABLED by default
-# - Suggest test repositories based on your organization
+# - Configure repositories for polling monitoring
+# - Set webhook mode as optional for testing

 # 3. Test the connection
 poetry run python scripts/test_github_connection.py